pierzen/OQ_Analysis/docum/OQ_01a_Building_Analysis - Buildings Topological evaluation and Form analysis.md

 1. Topological analysis indicates invalid and open polygon, overlaps, self-overlap (teval= [XB|XO])
 2. Form Analysis classifies each polygon and individual angles for the following categories (teval=FB for Geometry Warnings)

-For the description of variables, see [OQ_Analysis Documentation Variables](docum/OQ_Analysis Variables Documentation.md).
+For the description of variables, see [OQ_01_Analysis Documentation Variables](docum/OQ_Analysis Variables Documentation.md).

 **SQL Query**